Why Textbooks Aren’t Enough (And What Works Instead)

-I bought Genki I in 2023.
-I made it to Chapter 4 before it started collecting dust.
-Not because I was lazy — but because textbooks are designed for classrooms, not self-learners.
+Many learners buy Genki I and make it to Chapter 4 before it starts collecting dust.
+Not because they’re lazy — but because textbooks are designed for classrooms, not self-learners.

 Think about it: a textbook assumes you have a teacher to explain grammar, classmates to practice dialogues with, and a structured semester to pace your progress.
 Remove all three, and you're left with a dense reference book that gives you no feedback, no adaptive repetition, and no way to know if you're actually retaining anything.

-So I asked a dangerous question: what if I built an entire Japanese learning system from digital tools alone?
+The real question is: what if you built an entire Japanese learning system from digital tools alone?

 The Problem With Textbook-Based Japanese Study